hipic/biz_data_LA/README.md

 : This Section is a part of Machine Learning Project by [Ruchi Singh](https://www.linkedin.com/in/ruchi-singh-68015945/) under the guidance of Prof [Jongwook Woo](http://web.calstatela.edu/faculty/jwoo5/) at Dept of Computer Information Systems, California State University Los Angeles on Spring 2017.

 **Section 2.1.
-Applying Collaborative Filtering to Create Recommendations for a Business Category to Each User, 2017** : This Section is a part of Machine Learning Project by graduate student [Ovanes Hovik Mikaelian](https://www.linkedin.com/in/hovik-mikaelian-93a257a3/) under the guidance of Prof [Jongwook Woo](http://web.calstatela.edu/faculty/jwoo5/) at Dept of Computer Information Systems, California State University Los Angeles in Spring 2017.
+Applying Collaborative Filtering to Create Recommendations for a Business Category to Each User, 2017** : This Section is a part of Machine Learning Project by graduate student [Ovanes H. Mikaelian](https://www.linkedin.com/in/hovik-mikaelian-93a257a3/) under the guidance of Prof [Jongwook Woo](http://web.calstatela.edu/faculty/jwoo5/) at Dept of Computer Information Systems, California State University Los Angeles in Spring 2017.

 # Section 1.
 Business Data Analysis near CalStateLA, USC, UCLA using Spark SQL in Los Angeles, 2016
 Business data in Los Angeles is collected using Yelp and Google Local API and it is analyzed per near CalStateLA, USC, UCLA using Hadoop and Spark